Spring split: Midwest enjoys 70s and 80s while Northeast battles cold

 Temperatures across much of the Midwest will trend 10-20 degrees above the historical average this week, based on the most recent 30-year period.

-After barely reaching 50 degrees on Sunday and inching into the 50s Monday afternoon, Chicago residents will be able to shed jackets and long sleeves for shorts during the daytime for the rest of the week, with highs mainly in the 70s.
+After barely reaching 50 degrees Fahrenheit Sunday and inching into the 50s Monday afternoon, Chicago residents will be able to shed jackets and long sleeves for shorts during the daytime for the rest of the week, with highs mainly in the 70s.
 Temperatures may even approach 80 on Thursday.

 Some storms across the Plains and the Mississippi Valley will be severe.

-Chill puts up a fight in Northeast
+Chill put up a fight in Northeast

-"Tuesday will begin with a widespread, potentially damaging freeze in the Northeast," said AccuWeather Assistant Chief On-Air Meteorologist Geoff Cornish.
-"While additional frosts and freezes are possible—if not likely—across the interior Northeast this spring, Tuesday morning could represent the last freeze of the season for most major metro areas."
+"While additional frosts and freezes are possible—if not likely—across the interior Northeast this spring, Tuesday morning could represent the last frost or freeze of the season for most major metro areas," Cornish added.

 Some warmer air is moving into the mid-Atlantic coast and southern New England, but it will be cut short by a new push of chilly air from Canada and the Atlantic later this week.